mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/modeladmin.md

 In order to customize the ModelAdmin CMS interface you will need to understand how  `[api:DataObject]` works.

-#### Requirements
+## Requirements

-*  *Requires Silverstripe 2.3*
+*Requires Silverstripe 2.3*

 ## Usage

+### Step 1
-1. Extend ModelAdmin with a custom class for your admin area, and edit the ''$managed_models'' property with the list of data objects you want to scaffold an interface for:
+Extend ModelAdmin with a custom class for your admin area, and edit the ''$managed_models'' property with the list of data objects you want to scaffold an interface for:

 	:::php